Please ensure Javascript is enabled for purposes of website accessibility

 The UK labour market is undergoing a seismic shift, with new regulations set to take effect in April 2025, amplifying challenges for businesses already grappling with hiring and retention issues.
 Labour shortages and rising costs are reshaping how organisations attract and keep their best people.
 To succeed, businesses must rethink their strategies, turning obstacles into opportunities.

-In this webinar, our panel will explore the evolving labour market landscape and equip participants with actionable insights to remain competitive.
-Attendees will learn to redefine their approach to attracting talent and cultivating loyalty – ensuring their teams are resilient, engaged, and ready to drive long-term success.
+In this webinar, our panel explored the evolving labour market landscape and equip participants with actionable insights to remain competitive.

 The panel: